 - Use cool mist humidifiers or other devices to humidify the room air.
 Dry air may irritate a sore nose and throat.

 - Gargling with salty water a few times a day can help reduce throat pain and irritation.

-- Give comforting foods, including warm soups and cold treats such as ice pops, to soothe the sore throat.
+- Give comforting foods, including warm soups to soothe the sore throat.

 - Avoid irritants such as cigarette smoke, fuming chemicals, strong sprays, and certain cleaning products since these may make the symptoms worse.

 - Give lozenges to children older than four years of age to reduce throat discomfort.

 The prognosis of scarlet fever is excellent with antibiotic therapy and hygiene measures.
 Most children can return to their activities 24 hours after the fever subsides.
 Scarlet fever is not as common as it was a century ago when it was a deadly epidemic, thanks to the development of antibiotics and their early use in treating streptococcal infection, which prevented scarlet fever and its complications.

 Despite the good prognosis, if left untreated, there is a risk for developing complications such as abscesses and kidney injury.
 It is essential to prevent the spread of scarlet fever by practicing good hygiene and keeping the child away from childcare centers and schools for at least 24 hours after beginning the antibiotic treatment.

 - Scarlet Fever in Children.

 - Scarlet Fever.